camunda/blog.camunda.org/content/post/2016/03/camunda-bpm-750-alpha3-released.md

 // Yäy, now I can prepare *and* drink coffee.
 I really like Camunda! :) taskService.complete(prepareCoffeeTask.getId()); // awesome that the task has preserved id with migration :)
-// dink coffee task is available: assertNotNull(taskService.createTaskQuery().taskDefinitionKey("drink-coffe").singleResult());
+// drink coffee task is available: assertNotNull(taskService.createTaskQuery().taskDefinitionKey("drink-coffe").singleResult());
 ```